emdobrin/aepsdk-edge-ios/Documentation/Advanced/FAQ/edge-network-environments.md

 ### Cleanup after test

 Once you completed your test, you may revert to the default production environment by using one of these options:
-* Use MobileCore [clearUpdatedConfiguration API](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/configuration/configuration-api-reference#clearupdatedconfiguration).
+* Use the [MobileCore.clearUpdatedConfiguration](https://github.com/adobe/aepsdk-core-ios/blob/main/Documentation/Usage/MobileCore.md) API.
 Please note that this will clear all the config keys that were previously set programmatically.
-* Use MobileCore updateConfiguration API to update the "edge.environment" to "prod".
+* Use the [MobileCore.updateConfigurationWith(configDict: config) API](https://github.com/adobe/aepsdk-core-ios/blob/main/Documentation/Usage/MobileCore.md) API to set the "edge.environment" to "prod".